-Once you make your way out into the high-60s of the LIE, too far east even for the HOV lane, you can take your pick of courses to play as you approach the Long Island public golf haven of Manorville.
-A few turns away from the LIE on some quiet, rural roads will land you at Swan Lake to the north, Pine Hills to the west, or Rock Hill to the east -- the Manorville Three.
-Blow past exit 70 and the world of Riverhead golf awaits, but that's for a different day (Long Island National is on the slate this weekend).
+Once you make your way out into the high-60s of the Long Island Expressway -- too far east even for the HOV lane -- you can take your pick of courses to play as you approach the Long Island public golf haven of Manorville.
+A few turns away from the LIE on some quiet, rural roads will land you at Swan Lake Golf Club to the north, Pine Hills Country Club to the west or Rock Hill Golf Club to the east -- the Manorville Three.
+Blow past exit 70 and the world of Riverhead golf awaits.

-Rock Hill, about two miles south of the Expressway at exit 70, is a lengthy, challenging course that batters players with hilly, uneven terrain teamed up with heavy rough -- a combination the inaccurate shooter is ill-suited for.
-There is a bit of subtle deception playing a role in every round as well.
+Rock Hill is a lengthy, challenging course that batters players with hilly, uneven terrain teamed up with heavy rough -- a combination for which the inaccurate shooter is ill-suited.
+There is a bit of subtle deception playing a role in every round.
 None of the holes at Rock Hill appear all that overwhelming from the tee, making it easy for players to let their guard down as they send a ball toward a buried lie.

 LAYOUT:

-In essence, there are two completely different layouts at Rock Hill.
+In essence, it's a tale of two layouts at Rock Hill.
 The front nine, which plays on the north side of the clubhouse, is carved into the woodlands surrounding the course.
 Dense patches of trees line many of the fairways, and most holes play alongside the heavily wooded course perimeter.
-When you walk off the ninth green, you might as well be moving on to a different course.
+Walking off the ninth green is like moving on to a different course.
 The back nine begins on the opposite side of the clubhouse and is wide open in comparison.
 Not that this makes it any easier, but with the exception of #12 and #18, trees are much lighter of a nuisance.

 The end result is a par-71 that measures just over 7,000 yards from the back tees, nearly 6,465 from the middle.
 Rock Hill opens with a rather standard par-4, followed by a 530-yard par-5 that features a gully full of brush between the tees and the fairway (pictured left).
 Any poor drive that stays low to the ground is in danger of going in.
 A sliced tee shot risks a bad sidehill lie on the slope next to the fifth green, and a thick line of trees can make the situation even worse.

-The fifth hole, a 360-yard par-4, is the #1 handicap.
+The fifth hole, a 360-yard par-4, is Rock Hill's roughest.
 From the tee it is not very imposing, but the fairway slopes from left to right and requires an uphill shot at a very narrow green.
 Miss the green right and you fall off a severe slope.
 A small pond off the right side of the fairway urges you to stay left.

-There are two medium-length, rather non-descript par-3s on the front.
+There are two rather non-descript, medium-length par-3s on the front.
 The fourth and seventh are 160 and 150 yards, respectively, and don't pose too hearty of a challenge.
-But if your swing with the irons is a bit out of whack, don't expect any run-ups to the greens -- the thick grass will gobble up your low liners after only a bounce or two.
+But if your swing with the irons is a bit out of whack, don't expect any run-ups onto the greens -- the thick grass will gobble up your low liners after only a bounce or two.

 The elevated tenth tee does its part to keep the energy flowing after a positive front nine or help revitalize a round gone awry.
 Overlooking the back nine, it is a breath of fresh air that points you toward a long, wide fairway and calls out for a worry-free driver.
 The 360-yard 11th, the easiest hole on the course and nearly identical to #14, is a sharp left dogleg that turns at a near 90-degree angle.
 Cutting the dogleg is a bit more dangerous on the 11th, where bunkers, brush and a ravine threaten mishits, but both are short enough to carry the corners with well-struck tee shots.